Fermi polaron laser in two-dimensional semiconductors: Light emission

-\emph{Light emission.}---The formation of the peak in the distribution function at the edge of the light cone is a generic feature of our driven-dissipative system at strong driving.
-It is a result of the competition of radiative decay, which is enhanced at low momenta by strong light-matter interaction, and polaron relaxation, which is weak at low momenta reflecting the small phase space volume available for scattering.
+The formation of the peak in the distribution function at the edge of the light cone is a generic feature of our driven-dissipative system at strong driving.
+It results from the competition of radiative decay, which is enhanced at low momenta by light-matter interaction, and polaron relaxation, which is weak at low momenta reflecting the small phase space volume available for scattering.
 This is in contrast to standard exciton-polariton condensates, where the bottleneck effect occurs due to a significant reduction of the density of states in the strong coupling limit and the population of the $\bk=0$ mode results from exciton-exciton interactions~\cite{deng2010exciton}.

 An important experimental observable is the in-plane momentum of the emitted light, which is peaked around $k=0$ at weak power.
 At strong power, the accumulation of polarons at the edge of the light cone instead results in an intensity peak at nonzero momentum, providing clear evidence for stimulated scattering.
 The plot of the peak position as a function of power in the inset of Fig.~\ref{fig:distr}(a) shows a jump from zero to a finite value at a threshold $\Omega_\mathrm{th}\simeq 5\times 10^{-8} E_B q_B^2$ and a subsequent decay tracing the peak of the polaron distribution $k_{\rm peak}$.